 The influenza A variant subtype H1N1 is commonly the cause of swine flu in humans.
 It has similar genetic features to the H1N1 subtype of influenza virus that causes influenza in pigs.

-Other main subtypes known to occur and cause influenza in pigs include H1N2 and H3N2.
-There have been infections in humans with these two variant subtypes as well.
+Other main subtypes known to occur and cause influenza in pigs include

 In 2009, the H1N1 variant became widespread in humans for the first time.